Label84/laravel-nederland-postcode/README.md

 ![Nederland Postcode API](./docs/nederlandpostcodeapi.png)

-Nederland Postcode Laravel makes it easy to integrate Dutch address lookups into your Laravel application using the [Nederland Postcode API](https://nederlandpostcode.nl).
+Nederland Postcode Laravel makes it easy to integrate Dutch address validations into your Laravel application using the [Nederland Postcode API](https://nederlandpostcode.nl).

 Register for free to obtain a **test API key** at [nederlandpostcode.nl](https://nederlandpostcode.nl) to get started.